JuanPabloDiaz/freeForGeeks/README.md

 [CodeWhisperer](https://aws.amazon.com/codewhisperer) is a code-suggestion tool built by Amazon.
 It comes equipped with a feature that enables it to conduct security scans on your code.
 [Tabnine](https://www.tabnine.com) helps developers create better software, faster by providing insights learned from all the code in the world.

-## Lists of Resources for Developers

-- [Awesome](https://awesome.re/) lists about all kinds of interesting topics. ⭐ [294k stars](https://github.com/sindresorhus/awesome)
-- [Free-For Dev](https://free-for.dev/) is a list of software (SaaS, PaaS, IaaS, etc.) and other offerings that have free tiers for developers. ⭐ [82k stars](https://github.com/ripienaar/free-for-dev)
-- [Free Stuff for Developer](https://freestuff.dev/) is a list of free stuff for developer by developer to use. ⭐ [1.5k stars](https://github.com/hilmanski/freeStuffDev/)
-- [LinksHub](https://www.linkshub.dev/) List of resources to free software, libraries, frameworks, and other tools. ⭐ [621 stars]()
-- [Freesets](https://freesets.vercel.app/) is a collection of free resources like icons, images, illustrations, components, libraries and more. ⭐ [GitHub](https://github.com/cosmoart/Freesets)
-- [Free-for-life](https://free.wdh.gg/) is a massive list including a huge amount of products and services that are completely free! ⭐ [GitHub](https://github.com/wdhdev/free-for-life)

 ## Tech News

 - [Hacker Tab](https://hackertab.dev/) is a **new tab extension** that shows you the latest news from Hacker News, Designer News, Product Hunt, GitHub, and Reddit.